How To Check An Ebook Before Publishing Your New Book

 How To Check An Ebook

-You should always check an ebook before publishing because you want to make sure it is perfect on all screen sizes.
+You should always check an ebook before publishing because you need to make sure it works perfectly on all screen sizes.

 Some readers will use an ereading device such as a Kindle or Nook.
 But others will use a phone, tablet, or laptop.